tommyfuu/MOSAIC/README.md

 address_X = '../data/cleaned_data/autism_2_microbiomeHD/autism_2_microbiomeHD_count_data.csv'
 address_Y = '../data/cleaned_data/autism_2_microbiomeHD/autism_2_microbiomeHD_meta_data.csv'
 data_mat, meta_data = load_results_from_benchmarked_methods(address_X, address_Y)
-res_h, meta_data_h = generate_harmony_results(data_mat, meta_data, IDCol, vars_use, overall_path+"/autism_2_microbiomeHD_methodsout/autism_2_microbiomeHD_harmony")
+res_h, meta_data_h = generate_harmony_results(data_mat, meta_data, IDCol, vars_use, overall_path+"/rw_methods_out/autism_microbiomeHD/autism_2_microbiomeHD_harmony")
-percentile_norm(address_X, address_Y, "DiseaseState", "ASD", "comma", overall_path+"/autism_2_microbiomeHD_methodsout/autism_2_microbiomeHD")
+percentile_norm(address_X, address_Y, "DiseaseState", "ASD", "comma", overall_path+"/rw_methods_out/autism_microbiomeHD/autism_2_microbiomeHD")
 ```

 One can scale run the methods on simulated dataset by referencing the lines containing `-o 1` in the slurm file `/benchmark/slurm_bash_scripts/evaluate_run_sim.sh` and scale run in slurm.

-For the ease of running, one can uncomment section with starting with `## RUN HARMONY/PERCENTILE_NORM` in the script `evaluate.py`, double-check the abovementioned arguments, before running `python3 /benchmark/evaluate.py` in the command line to run the methods on the real-world datasets.
-This way, one can also easily scale run in slurm by referencing the file `/benchmark/slurm_bash_scripts/step1_python_methods_run_rw.sh`, revising it, and moving it to `benchmark` folder to slurm run.
+For the ease of running, one can use option `4` in the `evaluate.py` script once they have checked to ensure all the variables and file paths are correct in lines 1196-1236.

 ## 3. evaluation

-Comprehensive evaluation, including the following, is implemented in the script `/benchmark/evaluate.py`.
-Similarly to the methods benchmarking, it can be wrapped and run in command line using options `2, 3` with the `iterative_methods_running_evaluate` function with `run_or_evaluate = 'evaluate'`.
+Comprehensive evaluation is implemented in the script `/benchmark/evaluate.py`, with partial visualizations for the real-world datasets implemented in `/benchmark/evaluate_alt_rw_plots.py`.

+Similarly to the methods benchmarking, for simulation, it can be wrapped and run in command line using options `2, 3` in `/benchmark/evaluate.py` with the `iterative_methods_running_evaluate` function with `run_or_evaluate = 'evaluate'`.
+On the other hand, for real-world dataset, it can be wrapped and run in command line using
+options `4, 5` in `/benchmark/evaluate.py` with the `iterative_methods_running_evaluate` function with `run_or_evaluate = 'evaluate'`.
+For reproducibility, the line plots for real-world evaluations are implemented in `/benchmark/evaluate_alt_rw_plots.py`.

 The evaluation section is divided into two sections: __3.1__ generating summary statistics for each simulated dataset or for each real-world dataset; and __3.2__ generating intuitive visualizations based on the summary statistics from __3.1__.

 ### 3.1 Generating summary statistics for each simulated dataset or for each real-world dataset

 #### 3.1.1 Simulated datasets
-To aid your intuitive understanding, you can do the following for a minimally viable run in iPython:
+To aid your intuitive understanding, you can do the following for a minimally viable run in iPython.
+This will generate a folder of files similar to `benchmark/trial/simulation_data_eval_count_norelation/out_1.25_0.5_0.5_iter_1`, which has output subfolders consisting of evaluation results from each method, a csv file with global summary stats, and a pdf figure for visualizing batch effect removal across all methods.

 ```
 from evaluate import *